-- For government bonds, Treasury-Bills, State Development Loans (SDL), the Firm will use daily Mark-to-Market prices as provided by The Clearing Corporation of India Limited (CCIL). - The valuation of all other debt and money market instruments held in the portfolio will be done on daily basis.
-The Firm may appoint valuation agency for the same at the time of investing in such instruments.
-Securities shall be valued at the prices provided by this rating agency. - Investment in new type of securities / assets other than mentioned in this policy shall be made only after establishment of the valuation methodologies for such securities / assets by the Valuation Committee comprising of Chief Compliance Officer, Head of Risk Control and two representatives from the operations team.
+- The valuation of all debt and money market instruments held in the portfolio will be done on daily basis and the Firm shall use any one of the three valuation agencies specified by the Association of Portfolio Managers in India (APMI) in its circular APMI/2022-23/01 dated March 23, 2023 for the prices. - Investment in new type of securities / assets other than mentioned in this policy shall be made only after establishment of the valuation methodologies for such securities / assets by the Valuation Committee comprising of Chief Compliance Officer, Head of Risk Control and two representatives from the operations team.